AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 deno run --allow-all script.ts # Can do anything (don't do this)

-This is useful.
-If AI generates a script that accidentally reaches for something it shouldn’t, Deno catches it.
-The script fails instead of succeeding at something you didn’t want.
+So if AI generates a script that reaches for something it shouldn’t, Deno catches it before anything happens.

 Two Files, One Trust Boundary

 The wrapper is the trust boundary.
-It’s short, simple, and lists exactly what permissions it grants.
-Users read the wrapper before running it.
-The Deno script can be as complex as needed because it runs inside the wrapper’s constraints.
+It’s short, simple, lists exactly what permissions it grants.
+A user reads it before running it.
+The Deno script can be complex because it runs inside the wrapper’s constraints.

 user reads wrapper → user runs wrapper → wrapper invokes Deno with limited permissions → Deno script runs constrained